liux2/Langchain-LLM-Config/README.md

 # Langchain LLM Config

-Yet another redundent Langchain abstraction: comprehensive Python package for managing and using multiple LLM providers (OpenAI, VLLM, Gemini, Infinity) with a unified interface for both chat assistants and embeddings.
+Yet another redundant Langchain abstraction: comprehensive Python package for managing and using multiple LLM providers (OpenAI, VLLM, Gemini, Infinity) with a unified interface for both chat assistants and embeddings.

 ## Features